RHPS Official Fan Site! - www.RockyHorror.com News Participation Downloads History Forum Profiles Shock Treatment Links

 2. "Lips" image:

-In 1990, a poster was sold that incorrectly showed the image of the famous lips logo reversed horizontally from the original poster design.
-Since then, a lot of officially licensed merchandise has copied this erroneous design, including the RHPS 3D Light Box (see #3):
+As far back as 1975, images of the famous 'lips' logo have erroneously been reversed horizontally from the original poster design.
+Since then, a lot of officially licensed merchandise has copied this design, including the RHPS 3D Light Box (see #3):

 3. Fonts: